gabyfachini/TaskManager/README.md

 2. Open the project in Visual Studio or Visual Studio Code.

-3.  dependencies (if needed) and build the project.
+3. Restore dependencies (if needed) and build the project.

 4. Run the application.
    A menu will appear in the terminal, allowing you to: